deathmage934/atlaslc/README.md

 * **To average the light curve data automatically**, add `--averagelc True` to the command.
 In the `precursor.cfg` file, specify the `MJDbinsize` to be used, OR add `--MJDbinsize` to the command.

 Additional functionality enables you to do these tasks using existing data that has already been downloaded.
+* **To clean up the light curves using existing data**, initialize the program using `cleanup_lc.py`, then add to the command the SN names(s) you want cleaned up.
+You can skip certain procedures using `--skip_uncert True` (skips flagging measurements with certain large uncertainties), `--skip_chi True` (skips flagging measurements with certain large chi2/N values), and `--skip_makecuts True` (skips making cuts to the data when averaging based on the uncertainty and chi2/N flags set previously).
 * **To plot each SN's light curve using existing data**, initialize the program using `plot_lc.py`, then add to the command the SN name(s) you want plotted.
-* **To average the light curves using existing data**, initialize the program using `averagelc_loop.py`, then add to the command the SN name(s) you want plotted.
+* **To average the light curves using existing data**, initialize the program using `average_lc.py`, then add to the command the SN name(s) you want plotted.
 You can also override the MJDbinsize you set in `precursor.cfg` by adding `--MJDbinsize` to the command.

 #### Using the TNS name to get RA and Dec:
 Given a TNS name, `autoadd.py` can automatically retrieve the RA and Dec coordinates from the TNS and add the TNS name, RA, and Dec to the table in `snlist.txt`.
 To run the script, follow the following instructions: